sabbyt/code-blog/README.md

 Assignment for Day 10 of Code Fellows 301:

 * Drafts persisting refresh - saved on local storage.

+* Working on rendering blog post from index.html page into editor/articles.html page.